SathvikNayak123/Agentic-RAG/README.md

 ### 1. Language Model
 - **LLaMA 3.1 (8B)** fine-tuned on **medical coversational datasets** using **PEFT (LoRA)** for domain-specific expertise.
-- **Unsloth**: Used for efficient 4-bit quantization, reducing memory and computational costs during training and inference.
+- **Unsloth**: Used for 2x faster fine-tuning and loading model directly in 4-bit, reducing memory and computational costs during training and inference.
     ```bash
     https://GitHub.com/unslothai/unsloth.git
     ```
 - **Ollama**: Used for model integration and serving.

 ### 2. RAG Pipeline
-- **LangChain**: Enables integration of the LLaMA model with document retrieval capabilities.
+- **LangChain**: Enables integration of the LLaMA model with document retrieval capabilities and also implement **context-aware responses**.
-- **ChromaDB**: Stores and retrieves embeddings for efficient and accurate context-aware responses.
+- **ChromaDB**: Stores and retrieves embeddings for efficient and accurate responses.

 ### 3. Backend
 - **FastAPI**: Provides a robust and asynchronous backend for a seamless chat interface.